konulmammadova/docker-crash-course/README.md

 # lesson-5

-Dokcer image is made up from layers(typically there will be parent image as the first layer).
+Docker image is made up from layers(typically there will be parent image as the first layer).

 DockerFile example: